Alex Johnston (rugby league): 2016

 On 13 January, Johnston was named in the emerging New South Wales Blues squad.
 In February, he played for South Sydney in the 2016 NRL Auckland Nines, scoring the opening try of the competition.
 He was selected on the wing and scored four tries in South Sydney's first three matches of the season before sustaining a hamstring injury that saw him sit out for several weeks.
 In his return game in round 10 against the Parramatta Eels, he played in his preferred position at fullback in a 22–20 win.
 He was renamed in the fullback position in round 15, once again against the Eels.
-He was then moved back and forth as the club attempted to find a line-up that would win them.
+He was then moved back and forth as the club attempted to find a line-up that would win for them.
 In round 23, Johnston played on the wing when South Sydney broke their nine-game losing streak with a 41–22 win over the New Zealand Warriors.
-He played their for the next three final games which were all won by South Sydney.
+He played there in each of the three final games which were all won by South Sydney.
 Johnston finished the 2016 season with 11 tries from 18 matches.

 2017

 In round 1 of the 2017 season, South Sydney fullback, Greg Inglis suffered what was deemed to be a season-ending injury to his anterior cruciate ligament (ACL) in the club's 18–34 defeat by the Wests Tigers.
 In round 2, Johnston was named at fullback for the club's clash with the Manly-Warringah Sea Eagles.
 Johnston scored two tries in the position in his sides' 18–38 win at Brookvale Oval.
 On 14 June he re-signed with the South Sydney club until the end of the 2020 season.
 On 2 July he scored five tries against Penrith to be the first Souths player since Nathan Merritt in 2011 to achieve five tries in a match.
 In round 21, Alex Johnston was switched back to fullback after poor performances by Souths who were on a three-game losing streak.
 He scored an amazing try in South Sydney's 32 - 18 loss against Canberra.
 He then went on to score six tries in his next three games and was the leading try scorer with 2 rounds to go.
 However, against the New Zealand Warriors in round 24, Johnston injured his hamstring as he was scoring a try in the 36 - 18 win.
 He was ruled out for the rest of the season, with South Sydney losing their last two matches.
 Johnston finished season 2017 with him playing 22 matches and scoring 22 tries, the second highest tryscorer that year.

+Johnston expressed an interest in representing Papua New Guinea at the 2017 Rugby League World Cup, but was unavailable due to injury.

 2018

 Johnston was part of the South Sydney side which returned to form in 2018 finishing 3rd on the table at the end of the regular season.
-Johnston made 24 appearances for Souths scoring 8 tries as the club finished one game short of the grand final losing to Eastern Suburbs 12–4.
+Johnston made 24 appearances for Souths scoring 8 tries as the club finished one game short of the grand final losing to Sydney Roosters 12–4.